YaDaniil/NURE-labs/README.md

 # NURE-labs
-A repo for university labs
+A repository for university labs